The Commonplace

 0.12

 Among 40 included studies, AI demonstrated high diagnostic accuracy, with sensitivities and specificities exceeding 90% in lesion detection.
-Output Quality positive medium diagnostic performance (sensitivity and specificity for lesion detection)
+Output Quality positive diagnostic performance (sensitivity and specificity for lesion detection)

 n=40